panodata/dwdweather2/README.md

 * Data is cached in a local sqlite3 database for fast queries.
 * The Stations cache is filled upon first request to `DwdWeather.stations()` or `DwdWeather.nearest_station()`
 * The Stations cache will not be refreshed automatically.
 Use `DwdWeather.import_stations()` to do this.
-* The Measures cache is filled upon first access to measures using `DwdWeather.query()` and updated whenever a query cannot be fullfilled from the cache.
+* The Measures cache is filled upon first access to measures using `DwdWeather.query()` and updated whenever a query cannot be fulfilled from the cache.
 * The cache by default resides in `~/.dwd-weather` directory.
 This can be influenced using the `cachepath` argument of `DwdWeather()`.
 * The amount of data can be ~60 MB per station for full historic extend and this will of course grow in the future.
-* If weather data is queried and the query can't be fullfilled from the cache, data is loaded from the server at every query.
+* If weather data is queried and the query can't be fulfilled from the cache, data is loaded from the server at every query.
   Even if the data has been updated a second before.
 If the server doesn't have data for the requested time (e.g. since it's not yet available), this causes superfluous network traffic and wait time.
 Certainly space for improvement here.

 ### License (Code)